This post originally appeared on VICE UK.

-It's Friday night, the pub's just closed and you're back at someone's flat, five pints deep with a blue bag of tins in your hand.
+It's Friday night, the bar's just closed, and you're back at someone's apartment, five beers deep.
 "Is anyone gonna put the call in?" grins one of your friends.

 Atherosclerosis, it turns out, is where your arterial walls begin to thicken until they begin to resemble fatty, well-marbled steaks.
 Not quite the height of Miami Beach glamour.

-Dr Winstock is keen to point out that there are many complicating factors.
-"Obviously, if you're an overweight, 50-year-old smoker, your heart will be under more pressure than if you're a 20-year-old athlete.
+Dr. Winstock is keen to point out that there are many complicating factors.
+"Obviously, if you're an overweight, fifty-year-old smoker, your heart will be under more pressure than if you're a twenty-year-old athlete.
 But even so, the danger here is about prolonged use over years.
 It's also about how you use the drug," he says.
-"Findings from the Global Drugs Survey, collating evidence from over 50,000 drug users over several years, suggest that, on average, 0.5 percent of cocaine users find themselves in hospital with acute reactions to the drug – and users in most countries get, on average, about ten lines out of a gram.
+"Findings from the Global Drugs Survey, collating evidence from over fifty thousand drug users over several years, suggest that, on average, 0.5 percent of cocaine users find themselves in hospital with acute reactions to the drug—and users in most countries get, on average, about ten lines out of a gram.
 But in Brazil they average six lines per gram, and their rate of acute hospital admissions is 3.5 percent.
-So it's fairly obvious that doing smaller, more frequent bumps is easier on the heart than railing massive fat lines."
+So it's fairly obvious that doing smaller, more frequent bumps is easier on the heart than railing massive lines."

-And the problem worsens: it's not just about cocaine; it's about all the other stuff added to the the wraps we buy.
+And the problem worsens: It's not just about cocaine; it's about all the other stuff added to the wraps we buy.

-"There are as many as 16 chemicals added to cocaine.
-Purity varies wildly, with a very rough average for a gram in the UK at around 10 percent," Woods continues.
+"There are as many as sixteen chemicals added to cocaine.
+Purity varies wildly, with a very rough average for a gram in the UK at around ten percent," Woods continues.
 "The chemical levamisole is usually added at source, early in the production process.
 This was developed as a de-worming agent for cattle, and is really not good for white blood cells in humans.
-Then the dental anaesthetic, lidocaine, is often used as a bulking agent, which is widely believed to be carcinogenic if used regularly.
+Then the dental anesthetic, lidocaine, is often used as a bulking agent, which is widely believed to be carcinogenic if used regularly.
 Obviously these aspects would be much safer if cocaine were available as part of a properly regulated market.
-Interestingly, the only recent year in which deaths from cocaine fell was 2008-9, when mephedrone was available as a legal high.
+Interestingly, the only recent year in which deaths from cocaine fell was 2008 ti 209, when mephedrone was available as a legal high.
 As soon as the government banned that, coke deaths began climbing again."